Measuring your response to AML treatment

 There are three main types of blood cell – red blood cells, white blood cells and platelets.
 They all do different important jobs in the body.
 There are several different types of white blood cells, including neutrophils, lymphocytes and monocytes.

 Your doctors will measure the levels of key blood cells.
-If your counts are too low for one or more types of blood cell, your doctor may adjust your treatment or give you a red blood cell or platelet transfusion, to keep your blood counts within safe limits.
+They want to keep your blood counts within safe limits.
+So, if they find the counts are too low for one or more types of blood cell, they may:

 Everyone has slightly different numbers of each type of blood cell.
 If you’re healthy, your blood counts will normally fall within the ranges we mention below.
 But blood counts can vary depending on your sex, age and ethnicity.
 For example, people from African Caribbean heritage have slightly lower blood counts than those who are white.

-Ask your medical team what your blood test results and numbers mean, because they know what’s normal for you.
+Ask your hospital team what your blood test results and numbers mean.
+They know what’s normal for you.

-- Red blood cells – Your doctors will look at your levels of haemoglobin (a substance found in red blood cells that carries oxygen).
+- Red blood cells – Your doctors will look at your levels of haemoglobin.
+This is a substance found in red blood cells that carries oxygen.
 In someone healthy, this level can range from 115 to 180 (measured in grams per litre).
 You will usually need a blood transfusion if this level goes below 80.

 - Platelets – In someone healthy, the level of platelets can range from 150 to 400 (measured in billion cells per litre).
 If this level goes below 10, you might need a platelet transfusion.